-This Thai crab curry recipe is a fragrant, exotic way to celebrate Dungeness or blue crabs.
-It requires a few unusual ingredients, but they easily can be found in an Asian market.
+This Thai crab curry recipe is a fragrant, flavorful way to celebrate Dungeness or blue crabs.
+It requires a few unusual ingredients, but they can easily be found in an Asian market.
 The one thing you cannot substitute or omit, however, is coconut milk (not to be confused with cream of coconut).

-- 2 to 8 chili peppers (such as serrano or Thai, chopped)
+- 2 to 8 chile peppers (such as serrano or Thai, chopped)

 - 6 cloves garlic (chopped)

 - 1 stalk lemongrass, finely chopped (white parts only)

 - 1 teaspoon salt (or to taste)